johangithub/AFMAN11-217v1/chp15.md

 15.4.2.2.5.
 Descent.
 A descent can be depicted at any point along a course reversal.
 When a descent is depicted at the IAF, start descent when abeam or past the IAF and on a parallel or intercept heading to the depicted outbound track.
 For descents past the IAF, be established on a segment of the IAP before beginning a descent to the altitude associated with that segment.

 15.4.2.2.6.
-NOTE: According to the ICAO‘s definition, "established on a segment" is considered being within half full-scale deflection for an ILS or VOR and within ± 5° of the required bearing for the NDB.
+NOTE: According to the ICAO's definition, "established on a segment" is considered being within half full-scale deflection for an ILS or VOR and within ± 5° of the required bearing for the NDB.

 15.4.2.2.7.
 Remaining Within Protected Airspace.
 To ensure that you remain within protected airspace while executing ICAO course reversals, you must comply with the following: